2lbsmini potatoesor larger potatoes cut to a similar size

 Inactive time indicates the time it takes for the Instant Pot to come to pressure and release pressure.

-This recipe was tested in a 6-quart Instant Pot model.
+This recipe was tested in both 6-quart and 8-quart Instant Pot models.